 Homebrewing an item that gives your party enough food and water every day is pretty easy.
 You can even make it so that the item only has a set number of charges so that they cannot abuse the item.

 That being said, giving your party a magical item does remove the mechanic from the game when you want to run a survival-style session or two.
 If you want to run a survival-focused arc in your campaign you now need to have the narrative make sense in-game to the players and get rid of their magic item.
 It’s a bit of a mess.

-In my long-running campaign the party has become essentially heroes of the realm.
+In my long-running campaign, the party has become essentially heroes of the realm.
 It’s a big world and they’re generally some of the first people to respond to disasters, wide-scale conflicts, and other high-stakes situations.
 They’re also almost level 10 at this point.

-They’ve done their fair share of week-long travelling from Point A to Point B. It’s not particularly interesting for them to travel through the forest they’ve been through 3 times already.
+They’ve done their fair share of week-long traveling from Point A to Point B. It’s not particularly interesting for them to travel through the forest they’ve been through 3 times already.
 It’s also a bit of a hassle for them to go back and forth between the major cities of the continent constantly as their quests usually demand.

 So instead I gave them a magical item as a reward for our annual Christmas One-Shot this past year.
 It’s basically a big bag of holding attached to a flying carpet.
-It’s a way for them to travel quickly between their destinations and ignore a lot of the monotony of travelling.
+It’s a way for them to travel quickly between their destinations and ignore a lot of the monotony of traveling.